likhonsdev/AgentV/README.md

 ## Build, Test, Deploy, and Monitor Powerful AI Applications and Agents

-Sifra UI is a modern, advanced AI application that leverages the power of Google's Gemini models through seamless integration.
+AgentV is a modern, advanced AI application that leverages the power of Google's Gemini models through seamless integration.
 It provides a clean, responsive interface for interacting with state-of-the-art AI capabilities, offering real-time updates, data visualization, and personalized content delivery.

 Check out the live demo [here](https://your-demo-url.vercel.app).